 The residential use of part of a premises where in connection with a non residential use on the same premises.

 Car park

-Means the use of premises for the parking of motor vehicles where such parking is not ancillary to some other development on the same site.
+Use of premises for the parking of motor vehicles where such parking is not ancillary to some other development on the same site.

 Child care centre